-On the dangers of dental amalgam (mercury) "silver" fillings
+On the dangers of dental amalgam (mercury) "silver" restorations

 Note: The very important general risks and side effects of dental fillings (there are many of them!) are discussed at Drilling & filling teeth: an unwise choice?
 On risks, damages and dangers as well as numerous reasons for avoiding conventional invasive dental treatment, incl. the question "Does dental treatment kill teeth?".

-Dr. Max Daunderer, eminent professor of clinical toxicology and author (among other works) of the 14 volume "Handbuch der klinischen Toxokologie" (German-language) is a foremost expert on the subject of toxins.
+Dr. Max Daunderer (1943–2013), eminent professor of clinical toxicology and author (among other works) of the 14 volume "Handbuch der klinischen Toxokologie" (German-language) was a foremost expert on the subject of toxins.

 If you read German, you can download for free Dr. Daunderer's book Handbuch der Amalgamvergiftung at